the-casle/astsetup/README.md

 Setup framework for tweak developers

 # Installation
-Download the most recent release and move the `.framework` to `$THEOS/lib`
+Transfer the most recent `.framework` to `$THEOS/lib` from the releases tab.

-The header file under the release tab should be placed under `$THEOS/include`
+`ASTSetup.h` under the release tab should be placed under `$THEOS/include`

 # Usage
-Most of the properties are outlined under the public header (release tab).
+Most of the properties are outlined under `ASTSetup.h` (release tab).
 Essentially the framework will create a window holding the setup controllers.

 Each page of the setup is broken down into multiple properties.
 Below is an example of a setup being initialized.
 (Header contains full list of properties).